Did you know that a lobster's meat goes bad only a few hours after its death? This prompted…

 Shrimp have a high cholesterol content which can be worrying for those who are trying to be more careful with their food consumption.
 However, research shows that this doesn’t actually have an effect on one’s heart health.

 In fact, shrimp’s omega-3 fatty acids can help increase good cholesterol levels and reduce the risks that you’ll develop heart disease.
 Astaxanthin will also help strengthen the arteries and prevent free radicals from damaging the cells.
+Also, eating shrimp shells can have additional benefits.

 Are Shrimp Considered a Fish, ShellFish, Or Something Else?